MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-manage-access-tokens.md

 #ms.custom: ""
 ---

-# Manage access tokens for R Server API requests
+# Manage access tokens for API requests

-**Applies to:  Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.x**

-Microsoft R Server uses tokens to identify and authenticate the user who is sending the API call within your application.
+Machine Learning Server, formerly known as Microsoft R Server, uses tokens to identify and authenticate the user who is sending the API call within your application.
 Users must authenticate when making an API call.
-They can do so with the 'POST /login HTTP/1.1' API call, after which R Server issues a bearer token to your application for this user.
+They can do so with the 'POST /login HTTP/1.1' API call, after which Machine Learning Server issues a bearer token to your application for this user.
 Alternately, if the organization is using Azure Active Directory (AAD), users  receive a bearer token from AAD when they authenticate.

-This bearer token is a lightweight security token that grants the “bearer” access to a protected resource, in this case, R Server's core APIs for operationalizing analytics.
+This bearer token is a lightweight security token that grants the “bearer” access to a protected resource, in this case, Machine Learning Server's core APIs for operationalizing analytics.
 After a user has been authenticated, the application must validate the user’s bearer token to ensure that authentication was successful.

 >[!Important]
 >For proper access token signing and verification across your configuration, ensure that the JWT settings are exactly the same for every web node.
 These JWT settings are defined on each web node in the configuration file, appsetting.json.
 Check with your administrator.
 [Learn more...](configure-authentication.md#ldap-jwt)